OpenEVSE/openevse_esp32_firmware/readme.md

 ![system](docs/system.png)

-### Admin (Authentication)
+### Authentication

-HTTP Authentication (highly recomended) can be enabled by saving admin config by default username and password.
+Admin HTTP Authentication (highly recomended) can be enabled by saving admin config by default username and password.

 **HTTP authentication is required for all HTTP requests including input API**